cardiology-gen-ai/data-etl/mddocs/Dyslipidaemias_2019.md

 follow-up period was low (1.5 4.9%).
 [26] In contrast, the rates of ASCVD and coronary heart disease (CHD) events in individuals with a CAC score >100 Agatston were 18.9 and 12.7 per 1000 personyears, respectively.
-[18] Compared with a strategy of treating all patients, the use of CAC score to guide long-term statin therapy has . [.............] been shown to be cost-effective.
+[18] Compared with a strategy of treating all been shown to be cost-effective.
 [27] Note that CAC score is often

 very low in patients younger than 45 years of age with severe familial